Continuing Education Activity

 In cases of hypertensive crisis, immediate admission to the ICU for prompt blood pressure control with a parenteral, titratable antihypertensive agent while the patient remains on a vitals monitor is necessary.
 Urine output measurements and a neurologic examination should also take place.
 BP correction should be slowly achieved over several minutes to an hour, and not immediately.
 The goal is to lower the BP to no less than 20% to 25% during the first hour.

 Enhancing Healthcare Team Outcomes

-Patients requiring MAOI administration often are refractory to other medications and require an interprofessional team of healthcare professionals that includes a nurse, laboratory technologists, pharmacists, and several physicians in different specialties.
+Patients requiring MAOI administration often are refractory to other medications and require an interprofessional team of healthcare professionals, including a nurse, laboratory technologists, pharmacists, and several physicians in different specialties.
 Without proper monitoring, there is a risk of developing potentially fatal adverse effects such as serotonin syndrome or a hypertensive crisis.

-An MAOI prescription will require the patient to follow-up with a dietitian to ensure a safe diet that does not trigger a food-drug interaction with the medication.
-Moreover, patients suffering from Parkinson disease may be put on an MAOIs as part of early management by a neurologist.
-PD patients often develop depressive episodes as the disease progresses and may benefit from follow up with a psychiatrist.
+An MAOI prescription will require the patient to follow up with a dietitian to ensure a safe diet that does not trigger a food-drug interaction with the medication.
+Moreover, patients who have Parkinson disease may be put on an MAOI as part of early management by a neurologist.
+PD patients often develop depressive episodes as the disease progresses and may benefit from follow-up with a psychiatrist.